powerjg/learning_gem5/part3/MSI/debugging.rst

     panic: Deadlock detected: current_time: 56091 last_progress_time: 6090 difference:  50001 processor: 0

 Deadlocks are the worst kind of error.
-Whatever caused the deadlock is ancient history, and often very hard to track down.
+Whatever caused the deadlock is ancient history (i.e., likely happened many cycles earlier), and often very hard to track down.

 Looking at the tail of the protocol trace (note: sometimes you must put the protocol trace into a file because it grows *very* big) I see that there is an address that is trying to be replaced.
 Let's start there.